javabeans111/TerrainNormalMask/README.md

 * Add natural details for existing terrain layer weights;

 ## Quick Start
-1.Drag ====TerrainNormalMask==== prefab in the prefab folder into your scene, the TerrainNormalMask Component is there for configuration;
+1. Drag ====TerrainNormalMask==== prefab in the prefab folder into your scene, the TerrainNormalMask Component is there for configuration;

-2.Drag target terrain into ” Terrain” field，setup the “Terrain Layer” index , this corresponds to your layer to modify, and the index starts from 0; eg, you wanna modify the grass layer and it is the second layer, please set “Terrain Layer” to 1 ;
+3. Drag target terrain into ” Terrain” field，setup the “Terrain Layer” index ,
+   this corresponds to your layer to modify, and the index starts from 0; eg, you wanna modify the grass layer and it is the second layer, please set “Terrain Layer” to 1 ;

-3.Click “Cache Layer Weights ”,  this will cache current layer weights for later recovery ;this is necessary because we will generate normal mask randomly and overwrite the layer weights;
+5. Click “Cache Layer Weights ”,  this will cache current layer weights for later recovery ;this is necessary because we will generate normal mask randomly and overwrite the layer weights;

-4.Click “ New Normal Mask ”, this will replace old layer weight with our new normal mask, and renormalize other layer weights accordingly ；
+7. Click “ New Normal Mask ”, this will replace old layer weight with our new normal mask, and renormalize other layer weights accordingly ；

-5.The default operation of “New Normal Mask” is “Set” , please try using Add, Subtraction, or Multiply Operation for variation of effects ：
-    Add : Original Weight + Normal Mask , the effect is to enhance current Layer Weight;
+9. The default operation of “New Normal Mask” is “Set” , please try using Add, Subtraction, or Multiply Operation for variation of effects ： Add : Original Weight + Normal Mask , the effect is to enhance current Layer Weight;
       Sub : Original Weight - Normal Mask , the effect is to decrease current Layer Weight;
       Mul: Original Weight * Normal Mask, the effect is to decrease current Layer Weight, but with different method ;
-6.If you are not satisfied with the above options, it is necessary to generate a new Mask.
+11. If you are not satisfied with the above options, it is necessary to generate a new Mask.
     Please remember to click “Recover Terrain Layers” , which reset your terrain to original state before any normal mask is generated.
 And then click “New Normal Mask” again;

-7.If you want to export current layer weight, click”Export Layer X Mask”.
+13. If you want to export current layer weight, click”Export Layer X Mask”.
 This will save current layer weight as a gray scale .tga.
 This image could be adjusted in photoshop and act as a Biomi Mask in other terrain applications, eg. Gaia；